-Kannan Sridharan*, Muna Al Jufairi, Ali Mohamed Qader and Ola AM Elsegai Pages 1 - 11 ( 11 )
+Kannan Sridharan*, Muna Al Jufairi, Ali Mohamed Qader and Ola A.M.
+Elsegai Pages 270 - 280 ( 11 )

 Background: Appropriate dosing of gentamicin in critically ill neonates is still debated.

-Methods: This was a retrospective study in critically ill neonates carried over a one-year period.
+Methods: This was a retrospective study on critically ill neonates carried over a one-year period.
 The demographic characteristics, dosage regimen and gentamicin concentrations were recorded for each neonate.
 Using Bayesian pharmacokinetic modeling, Cmax and AUC0-24 were predicted.
-Dose recommendations for the target Cmax (μg/ml) of 12 was obtained, and Monte Carlo simulation (100,000 iterations) was used for predicting the pharmacokinetic parameters and recommended doses for various birth weight categories.
+Dose recommendations for the target Cmax (μg/ml) of 12 were obtained, and Monte Carlo simulation (100,000 iterations) was used for predicting the pharmacokinetic parameters and recommended doses for various birth weight categories.

-Aminoglycosides, Clinical pharmacokinetics, Gentamicin, Bayesian, Monte Carlo simulations, Dosing strategy
+Aminoglycosides, clinical pharmacokinetics, gentamicin, Bayesian, Monte Carlo simulations, dosing strategy.

 Department of Pharmacology & Therapeutics, College of Medicine & Medical Sciences, Arabian Gulf University, Manama, Department of Pediatrics, College of Medicine & Medical Sciences, Arabian Gulf University, Manama, College of Medicine and Medical Sciences, Arabian Gulf University, Manama, Department of Pathology-Biochemistry, Salmaniya Medical Hospital, Ministry of Health, Manama